BSG Chemie Leipzig (1997): Predecessors

 The prewar identity of the club is rooted in the establishment of Britannia Leipzig in 1899 and its successor TuRa Leipzig.
-During the Soviet era the traditions of the club were continued in the East German teams BSG Chemie Leipzig and Lokomotive Leipzig before the emergence of FC Sachsen Leipzig following German reunification, which continued the clubs traditions.
+During the Soviet era the traditions of the club were continued by the East German teams BSG Chemie Leipzig and Lokomotive Leipzig before the emergence of FC Sachsen Leipzig following German reunification, which continued the club's traditions.

 BSG Chemie Leipzig shares the same logo and the same colours as the previously existing BSG Chemie Leipzig, founded on 16 August 1950.

 FC Sachsen Leipzig was founded in 1990.
 The reunification of East and West Germany saw significant change in football in the eastern half of the country.
 At the end of May 1990, the club was renamed FC Grün-Weiß Leipzig and quickly merged with SV Chemie Böhlen (formerly BSG Chemie Böhlen) to create FC Sachsen in August of that year and took up play in the Oberliga Nordost (III).

 In March 2009, the club had to declare bankruptcy for the second time in its history before folding on 30 June 2011.